 Old Jack squinted, and blinked.
 His green eyes followed the woman.
 Drawn to her composure, he followed at a distance along the track.
 Something bothered him, like an over-wound clockwork mouse with no control of her speed.
 He watched until she pushed on the heavy black door.

 Inside they were very efficient.
 Fifteen minutes later it was over, Her chewed raw fingers struggled to push the three oversized buttons through the fastening’s of her best coat.
 Fingertips twitched, she pressed her palms into the worsted fabric to still them.
 Silently she tugged on the cuffs of her pristine leather gloves.
 A sound, a crisp snap made her flinch as the door closed behind her.
-Standing for a moment, she took a shuddering intake of breath placed her smart shoes one in front of the other.
+Standing for a moment, she took a shuddering intake of breath, placed her smart shoes one in front of the other.
 She walked the cobbles in the same manner she came.
 Controlled, back along the tarmac path.
 But old Jack saw the difference, he saw her legs tremble, the tightening of her lips.
 Oblivious, she concentrated on the rapping sound her shoes made against the tarmac surface … Click-clack, click-clack.
 Holding her head high she blinked furiously a fixed determined expression on her face gave nothing away to the onlooker; the passer-by.
 So she thought.
 All was changed for her.
 Her world had tilted in a sentence.
 But life on and around the path continued.
 Birds sang the sun began to shine as the wind dried her lashes.
-He watched, until she closed the gate that shut her behind those red brick walls.
+He watched, until she closed the gate that shut herself behind those red brick walls.
 He listened for the clink of keys opening her door.
 His view obstructed not by the walls or the door its self … but the clouds in his eyes.
 Jack shakes his head slowly as he logs another look at life along the footpath.

 She watches down from above my books, keeps an eye on me.
 When Christmas is about Angel takes up a different spot.
 Overlooking the whole affair, smart with tidy dark brown hair.
 Her coat a ruby shade of red, like santa’s, it has been said her wings and heart shaped bag glisten in the Christmas lights.
 She is my favorite ornament.